Adhesive bonding: Disadvantages

 There are many types of adhesive available and they are often developed with a specific use in mind.
 As a result, what could be perceived as a disadvantage of a particular adhesive type in some applications could be its advantage in another.
-Therefore, it is essential to use a glue that appropriate for the application at hand.
+Therefore, it is essential to use a glue that is appropriate for the application at hand.
 Characteristics of adhesives that can be disadvantages in certain situations include: